coder/code-server/.github/issue_template.md

 Please search for existing issues before filing.

-Please ensure you cannot reproduce on VS Code before filing.
+If you can reproduce the issue on vanilla VS Code, please file the issue at the VS Code repository instead.

-Please fill in the issue template or we will close your issue!
+Please fill in the issue template and try to be as detailed and clear as possible!
 -->

 - Web Browser: